Weylin’s Blog

 I think Lily probably knew the impact her story was going to have on me.
 Maybe she played up the details to prompt a more…superstitious response.
 Maybe she’d heard the story recounted the same way, and she was just a naturally theatrical DM/GM with a penchant for horror in her storytelling.
 That’s a touch of ambiguity I’ll leave to my readers to decide.

 But my response was not ambiguous.
-Dare I say it was relatively idiosyncratic to the life I lived at that time.
-You see—I wasn’t some puffed up, servile, superstitious papist, sign-of-the-crossing and threatening to ground my children because of a stray rumor.
-I was a puffed up, twice-born, five-point-reformed Heir of Martin Luther and John Calvin and I would taste and see for myself.
+Dare I say it was peculiar to the life I lived at that time.
+You see—I wasn’t some puffed-up, Pelagian, superstitious papist, sign-of-the-crossing and threatening to ground my children because of a stray rumor.
+I was a puffed-up, twice-born, five-point-reformed Heir of Martin Luther and John Calvin, and I would taste and see for myself.
 I had to get to the bottom of it.
 I had to do my own research and due diligence, for the sake of my friends and to look out for the safety of my own soul and, perhaps, to satiate a bit of morbid curiosity at the same time.

-“The Satanic Panic,” Lily had called it—I would eventually come to understand the name was synonymous with mad paranoia, with biblical exegesis and theology taken to their fear-warped, irrational extremes.
+“The Satanic Panic,” Lily had called it—I would eventually understand the name to be synonymous with mad paranoia, with biblical exegesis and theology taken to their fear-warped, irrational extremes.

 But at that moment in the lunchroom, that little child version of me didn’t.
 I was sitting on a promontory between heaven and hell itself; the grasping, black hands of the latter were reaching up, exhilarating me, threatening to swallow me whole.

-It was amusing how students arranged themselves on school buses growing up.
-The order we filed into was by no means a perfect science.
-Still— look long enough, and you might glimpse some personality in the row a person chose.
+The way we arranged ourselves on school buses growing up always amused me.
+Our order was never a perfect science.
+Still.
+Look long enough, and you could glimpse some personality in the row a person chose.

-Keeners and the younger, nervous types stayed up front near the doors.
-The deeper one traveled into the bus, the more you had to shuffle past people and eyes staring back.
-You’d trip past more bags, stand around waiting for those ahead to find their seat.
+Keeners and the younger, nervous types tended to stay up front near the doors.
+The deeper you traveled into the bus, the more you had to shuffle past people and trip over their bags.
+It meant more standing around waiting for the person ahead of you to stow and sit, all the while lingering in full view of the forty pairs of eyes staring at you.
 Running the gauntlet this way formed its own filter.

 Behind the keeners you had the menagerie: students of every stripe just onboard to get home.
 They sat with friends or by themselves, sometimes talked, sometimes listened to music or whatever else.
 A petri dish, and often unpredictable.

 The middle-rear was the social hub.
-Older kids and the more confident would claim it like a birthright, but the rear was also the home of people who had something to hide.
-Kids would slump low back there and hold in the wisps from their mango Juul pods.
+Older kids and the more confident would claim it like a birthright.
+But the rear was also home for people with something to hide.
+Kids would slump low back there and hold in the wisps from their mango Juul pods or blow spit balls or pass out cough drops to friends like they were marijuana edibles.
 More distance and cover from the bus driver naturally gave more opportunity for mischief, so more things happened in the back.
-This was where the “plot” tended to unfold.
+This was where the “plot” of the bus route tended to unfold.
 A web of friendships and acquaintances, characteristic youthful drama, and conflict bubbled up from it.

 No one was essentially tied into any of these categories, of course.
-They would shift from year-to-year, swelling in importance during middle school and growing fuzzier as we grew older and more of us learned to drive.
+They would shift from year-to-year, swelling in importance during middle school and growing fuzzier as we aged and more of us learned to drive.
 A given student was likely to join each of these orders at least once.
 I was no exception.
-Most of us developed a preference, given the chance.
+Still, many of us developed a preference, given the chance.

 That day Lily told me of the panic and the broken seal, my favorite spot was open; I slid on down and settled into the corner all the way in the back.

 My ride home was bumpy.
-The bus lurched and bobbed on old suspensions, with a few windows open to air the stink of gym bags and the swelter of Texas heat.
-A beam of sunlight flooding from the emergency exit door pressed down on the pages of the 5e Monster Manual in my hands.
-It was a basic encyclopedia on the most common monsters in Dungeons & Dragons, giving only a shallow entry for each.
+We opened a few windows to air the stink of gym bags and the swelter of Texas heat.
+A beam of sunlight flooding from the emergency exit door shined down on the pages of the 5e Monster Manual in my hands.
+Monster Manuals are D&D’s encyclopedias on the most common monsters in Dungeons & Dragons.
+They give only a shallow entry for each creature.
 The devil’s section, for example, was only 13-pages long.
 The pit fiend entry was only one.

-I stared at the pit fiend for a while.
-Official D&D art quality varies wildly, but something about the towering fiend gave me pause.
+I stared at the picture of the pit fiend on the page.
+Official D&D art quality varies wildly, but something about the towering fiend kept me staring.
 The blank eyes, maybe.
 The maw.
-The way his clawed foot bleeds onto his stat block, like he’s stepping up and out of the page.
+The way his clawed foot bleeds over and onto his stat block, like he’s stepping up and out of the page.
 You’d have to see it to understand.

 But the actual information about them gave little hint about their behavior outside of hell.
-Pages fluttered, backtracking, to the Devil Overview on page 66:
+I flipped back through the book to the Devil Overview on page 66:

 “Devils understand the failings that plague intelligent mortals, and they use that knowledge to lead mortals into temptation and darkness, turning creatures into slaves to their own corruption.
 Devils on the Material Plane use their influence to manipulate humanoid rulers, whispering evil thoughts, fomenting paranoia, and eventually driving them to tyrannical actions.”